 It's actually very easy to stay relevant to your professional network.
 Not only can you share articles on LinkedIn, but you can write your own.
 You can also create a video.

 In addition to creating your own content, you can share the content created by people in your network or others you respect.
 Comment on some of these posts and get a discussion going.

 All of these steps seem simple, but it all adds up.
 It's all about starting a dialogue and moving conversations forward.
 This not only gets your name out in front people, but you're serving your network by propping others up as well.

 Are looking for additional ways to stay relevant within your network?
 Check out this episode of the JT Talks Jobs podcast.

 Did you know that you can network on Work It Daily?Join today and you'll not only have access to one-on-one coaching, courses, and resume and LinkedIn reviews, but you can also network with like-minded people also going through the job search process.

-- 4 Tips To Expand Your Professional Network For Success - Work It ... ›
+- 4 Ways To Get The Most Out Of Your Networking Efforts - Work It ... ›

 - 3 Ways To Keep Your Job Search Alive During COVID-19 - Work It ... ›